KevinGimbel/kevin.gimbel.dev/src/_section/containers.md

 In 2017 I drove the initial adoption of Docker for local development at Synoa GmbH.

-In the years following until I departet in 2023 we used Docker locally, in ECS, in TeamCity CI/CD pipelines, and as runtime on simple Ubuntu servers.
+In the years following until I departet in 2023 we used Docker locally, in ECS, in TeamCity CI/CD pipelines, and as runtime on simple Linux servers.

 Some areas I've gained knowledge in over the years include: